Table of Contents

 Notes

-- Much of the AI hype kinda reminds me of the virtual assistant hype in the 2010s where you had commercials misleading people into thinking that virtual assistants could do anything.
-Except in reality, virtual assistants were only good at spitting out search results and *maybe* setting a timer.16)
+- Much of the hype reminds me of the 2010s virtual assistant hype, where commercials misled people into thinking virtual assistants could do 'anything' other than spit results and *maybe* set a timer.16)

 - The thought of AI-powered bots intended to manipulate public opinion, usually for personal gains, is a bit funny.21) It's like somebody sat down and thought the internet didn't have enough demons.